 The Master Course Scholarship for Foreigners can be granted to a foreign student after finishing the first year of his/her studies with very good results measured by the average grades from exams and received credits.
 The amount of scholarship can be up to 30 000 CZK (more than 1 100 EUR).
 For more information please read the attachment.

-The Vavroušek Scholarship is designed to support internships and student research projects in the field of the development cooperation.
+The Vavroušek Scholarship is designed to support internships and student research projects in the field of development cooperation.
 For more information please follow the link.

 The Mobility Scholarship is designed to support internships and student research projects in abroad countries.
 Students supported by this scholarship are given 3 000 CZK (approximately 110 EUR).
-For more information please contact Study Deparment.
+For more information please contact Study Department.

 Contact – Barbora Frličková

 A number of external scholarships are available to incoming students:

 - Scholarship Awards under bilateral international agreements

 - Visegrad Fund scholarships